authwit/book-NigerianBizOpsBlueprint/book.md

 I remember sitting in a Boston coffee shop in 2015, meeting with a potential investor interested in Nigerian tech opportunities.\ As he stirred his cappuccino, he said something that still resonates: ``Dele, isn't it too risky?
 I mean, with all the\ldots'' He trailed off, gesturing vaguely at imagined chaos.

-Several weeks later, I watched that same investor standing in Victoria Island, Lagos, completely transformed.\ ``This isn't anything like what I expected,'' he admitted, watching streams of young professionals heading to their fintech jobs, banks, and digital agencies.\ ``Why doesn't anyone show this side of Nigeria?''
+Several weeks later, that same investor standing in Victoria Island, Lagos, completely transformed.\ ``This isn't anything like what I expected,'' he admitted, watching streams of young professionals heading to their fintech jobs, banks, and digital agencies.\ ``Why doesn't anyone show this side of Nigeria?''

 This disconnect between perception and reality is something I've encountered countless times in my journey from Boston's tech scene to building Counseal.
 Let's address some common misconceptions with real-world context: